Kirby Moves for 3d Gauge Theories: Brane webs

+To some extent, we can use the lens spaces to understand $S_\sharp^1 \rightarrow S_{\sharp}^1\pm S_9^1$ that causes the geometric change from $L(0,1)$ to $L(\pm 1,1)$.
+Since the 3d brane web corresponds to a lens space with an OV Lagrangian M5-brane, this geometric change is

-which gives effective CS levels $k_\eff=\pm1$.
-Moreover, instead of decoupling both chiral multiplets, we can also decouple $\AF$ by taking $m_a\rightarrow -\inf$ and only keep $\F$, however, this does not change $k_\eff$ as $\F$ is assumed to have a positive mass in the renormalization; see Tong's lectures \cite{Tonglec} for a nice discussion.
-The effective CS levels are naturally selected by plumbing graphs, as we only consider integral surgeries, which have nice Kirby moves and handle slides \eqref{STbetaq}.
-This geometric change caused by decoupling is analogous to the handle-slide that can be interpreted as twists, although the former contains different information and is not an equivalent transformation.
-After this inequivalent Dehn twist or decoupling, the framing number describing effective CS levels changes significantly $\bullet_k \rightarrow \bullet_{k+q^2}$.
-We will revisit this twist in the paragraph below \eqref{S2S1tw}.
+Moreover, we can only decouple $\AF$ by taking $m_a\rightarrow -\inf$ and keep $\F$, but this does not change $k_\eff=\pm1$ since $\F$ is assumed to have a positive mass in the renormalization of 3d theories; see \cite{Tonglec} for a nice discussion.
+This geometric change caused by decoupling is analogous to a particular Dehn twist, but not the equivalent one.
+After this inequivalent twist, the framing numbers describing effective CS levels change by $\bullet_k \rightarrow \bullet_{k+q^2}$.
+We will go back to this topological change in the paragraph below \eqref{S2S1tw}.